Lent, Holy Week, and Easter

 To celebrate Jesus' entry into Jerusalem, the children of All Saints will process with palm branches preceding the Palm Sunday Gospel reading.

 To be "holy" means to be set apart - to not be common or usual, but unique and different.
 For the Church, the week leading up to Easter Sunday is Holy Week, the unique week, the week that is different from all other weeks.
-Consider attending our weekday services during Holy Week as a way to mark this time.
+Consider attending our Daily Prayer services during Holy Week as a way to mark this time.